 This syllabus was approved by the Director of Undergraduate Studies at Stockholm Business School, Stockholm University 2011-07-08.
-Last revision conducted by the Education committee at Stockholm Business School, Stockholm University 2018-04-16
+Last revision conducted by the Education committee at Stockholm Business School, Stockholm University and decided upon by the Head of School 2019-06-20.